Samarkand - When to Visit

 Footwear

-Closed-toe walking shoes with good grip for potentially wet cobblestones
+shoes with some grip for wet cobblestones

 Accessories